oss-review-toolkit/ort/website/docs/configuration/package-curations.md

     If multiple curations declare license mappings, they get combined into a single mapping.
     Thus, multiple curations can contribute to the declared license mapping for the package.
     The effect of its application can be seen in the *declared_license_processed* property of the respective curated package.
+* set the *source_code_origins* property:
+  * Override the source code origins priority configured in the downloader configuration by the given one.
+    Possible values: VCS, ARTIFACT.

 The sections below explain how to create curations in the `curations.yml` file which, if passed to the *analyzer*, is applied to all package metadata found in the analysis.
 If a license detected in the source code of a package needs to be corrected, add a license finding curation in the [.ort.yml](ort-yml.md#curations) file for the project.